How to reduce returns in e-commerce: fashion retailer’s best practices

 Providing a clear and detailed description of each product is a must — from high-quality imagery, to clear product information that tells the customer exactly what to expect.

-Trend-setting retailers should consider augmented reality solutions, such as 3DLOOK’s YourFit, the first and only solution for apparel shoppers that offers photorealistic virtual try-on functionality combined with highly accurate, data-driven size recommendations.
+Trend-setting retailers should consider augmented reality solutions.
+One of the examples of ar in fashion retail, is 3DLOOK’s YourFit – the first and only 3d virtual fitting solution for apparel shoppers that offers photorealistic virtual try-on functionality combined with highly accurate, data-driven size recommendations.

 The solution utilizes photos of clothing taken directly from brands’ product pages, which makes it easy for brands to scale the technology and save time and resources, since there is no need for them to create digital copies of their collections in 3D.